Bi-Encoder Cascades for Efficient Image Search: Introduction

 \section{Introduction}

-Search engines are the most widely used tool for information retrieval (IR) on the internet --- Google alone processes over 8.5 billion searches a day \cite{googlesearches}.
+Search engines are the most widely used tool for information retrieval (IR) on the internet --- Google alone processes over 8.5 billion searches a day~\cite{googlesearches}.
 A search engine takes as input some query $q$ and returns a list of documents $\gD$ ranked by how well they match $q$.
 Keyword-based search ranks results by naively matching query keywords with documents.
-Semantic search tries to improve on keyword-based search by matching queries to documents based on their meaning.
-A fruitful domain for semantic search is TIR, where documents are images and queries are texts.
-New semantic search engines for TIR leverage recent advances in deep learning for processing images and natural language \cite{evertrove, Vespa, jain2017image, mishra2021deep}.
-Typically, these engines use neural networks to construct an image encoder $I$ and a text encoder $T$ that process text $q$ and each image $d\in\gD$ into embeddings $\vv_q = \f{T}{q}$ and $\mV_{\gD} = \cbrace{\vv_d = \f{I}{d} : d\in\gD}$ that capture their semantics.
-Then, the engines rank images in $\gD$ by some similarity measure of $\vv_d$ and $\vv_q$.
-In large-scale search scenarios, $\gD$ may contain several million documents.
-This makes it computationally expensive to compute embeddings for all documents.
+Semantic search improves keyword-based search by matching queries to documents based on their meaning.
+A fruitful domain for semantic search is text-image retrieval (TIR), where documents are images and queries are texts.
+New semantic search engines for TIR leverage recent advances in deep learning for processing images and natural language~\cite{evertrove, Vespa, jain2017image, mishra2021deep}.
+Often, these engines use an image encoder $I$ to embed each image $d\in\gD$ into a vector $\vv_d = I(d)$ and a text encoder $T$ to embed a textual query $q$ into an vector $\vv_q = \f{T}{q}$.
+Then, the engines rank the set of all images $\gD$ by some similarity measure $\f{s}{\vv_q,\vv_d}$.

+Encoders for TIR can be divided into bi-encoders (BEs)~\cite{clip, xvlm, vse++} and cross-encoders (CEs)~\cite{x2lvm, lxmert, uvl}.
+BEs process images and texts with separate encoders $I$ and $T$, whereas CEs also add cross-connections between $I$ and $T$.
+Hence, CEs are more powerful but must recompute all image embeddings for new queries, making them impractical for large-scale searches.
+Thus, we focus on BEs.

+A BE TIR system incurs computational costs at \emph{build time} and at \emph{runtime}.
+At \emph{build time}, the system embeds all images in $\gD$.
+This only happens once.
+Afterward, at \emph{runtime}, the system repeatedly receives queries $q$, computes their text embedding $\vv_q$, and ranks the images in $\gD$ against $\vv_q$.
+During runtime, the system may receive many queries $q_1, \ldots, q_n$.
+We consider the \emph{asymptotic runtime costs} when $n \rightarrow \infty$.
+We introduce the \emph{lifetime costs} as the sum of build time and asymptotic runtime costs.
+Lifetime costs are a natural metric to optimize but are usually not explicitly articulated.
+Instead, existing literature indirectly optimizes lifetime costs by reducing the cost of encoders or individual queries.